Historic Plantations Near Charleston SC

 McLeod Plantation

-McLeod is open from 9 until 4 pm, Tuesday through Sunday.
+McLeod is open from 9 a.m. until 4 pm, Tuesday through Sunday.

 Hampton Plantation